groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/advanced-comparison/master-java-document-comparisons-groupdocs/_index.md

 }
 ```

-**Breaking down the magic**:

-The `compare()` method does the heavy lifting.
-It analyzes both documents and generates a new document showing all the differences.
-The returned `Path` points to this result document.

-The `getChanges()` method returns an array of `ChangeInfo` objects - each one represents a specific change detected between the documents.
-This is where you get programmatic access to what actually changed.

-**Real-world usage**: In a typical application, you'd iterate through the `changes` array to present differences to users, log change summaries, or trigger automated workflows based on the types of changes detected.
+`compare()` generates a new document that visually marks all changes, while `getChanges()` gives you programmatic access to each `ChangeInfo` object.

 ### Feature 3: Update Changes in Comparison Result

-Here's where things get really powerful - you can programmatically accept or reject specific changes, giving you fine-grained control over the merge process.
+You can accept or reject individual changes before producing the final document.

 ```java
 import com.groupdocs.comparison.Comparer;